Pressure washer reviews: FAQs

-The the cheapest Best Buy pressure washer in our latest pressure washer review costs about £75 but this doesn't have a built-in detergent tank (handy when washing cars) or include the cost of a patio cleaning attachment.
-For a Best Buy pressure washer that has these features, expect to pay about £200.
+For a Best Buy pressure washer that has a built-in detergent tank (handy when washing cars) or includes a patio cleaner, expect to pay about £200.
 For more information on potentially useful features and accessories, see the 'features explained' page in our pressure washer review.

 Do I need to buy a separate patio cleaning attachment?

-Karcher, for example, have a range of patio cleaners - the 'T-racers' ranging from the T50 to the T300.
+Karcher, for example, has a range of patio cleaners - the 'T-racers'.
 The pricier models have a wider cleaning head so clean quicker, and hand grips so they can be used on vertical surfaces such as fences or walls.
 Other manufacturers offer their own alternatives - Bosch's Aquasurf, or Nilfisk's Patio Washer Plus.

-However, in our tests, the patio cleaner pictured and many others did not clean between paving slabs very well.
+However, in our tests, some patio cleaners did not clean between paving slabs very well.
 Some were uncomfortable to use too because the cleaning head didn't glide over the surface, it juddered, making it difficult to manoeuvre.
 For a Best Buy pressure washer that has an effective patio cleaner, see our pressure washer reviews.

 Can a pressure washer use water from a water butt?